commercelayer/commercelayer-js-auth/packages/js-auth/README.md

 # Commerce Layer JS Auth

 A lightweight JavaScript library designed to simplify [authentication](https://docs.commercelayer.io/developers/authentication) when interacting with the Commerce Layer API.
+It provides a robust token caching system out-of-the-box, with support for built-in memory storage, configurable persistent storage, and dedicated customer token management.

 It works everywhere.
 On your browser, server, or at the edge.